-Physicians are feeling the burden of burnout.
+Physicians across the country are feeling the burden of burnout.
 Have your staff doctors voiced concerns about both treating patients and meeting administrative duties?
-Perhaps they have mentioned experiencing prolong periods of exhaustion or a sense of disillusionment?
+Perhaps they have mentioned experiencing prolonged periods of exhaustion or a sense of disillusionment?

 These are all indications of burnout, and study after study confirms that American physicians are feeling the strain at alarming rates.